primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.exactoutresult.input.md

 ## ExactOutResult.input property

- Amount of tokens input to a swap
+Amount of tokens input to a swap.

 <b>Signature:</b>